tanyavzyl/ai-marketing-systems/README.md

 ## Current Focus

 Exploring how AI can be used to bridge product, marketing, and growth by creating systems that scale without increasing operational complexity.

+## Notes

+Built as part of my exploration into AI-driven product marketing and developer-focused GTM systems.